hannesdelbeke/maya-viewport-2.0-optimizer/README.md

 - it installs the Python plugin

 ## usage
-run from menu `Display/Optimize viewport 2.0` and `Display/Reset viewport 2.0`
+run from menu
+`Display/Optimize viewport 2.0`
+`Display/Reset viewport 2.0`